 The M.D./Ph.D.
 Alumni Award Awarded to graduating M.D./Ph.D. students who have demonstrated outstanding academic achievements, leadership, and service.
-Barbara Hirschman Chaiyachati, Ken Yon Hui
+Amanda Lynn Hernandez, Kelly Jean Fitzgerald

 The M.D./Ph.D.
 Award Awarded to outstanding members of the graduating M.D./Ph.D. class who have shown excellence in both research and clinical activities.
-Allison M. Campbell, Joshua Ethan Motelow
+Daniel Andrew Okin, Samir Zaidi

 New England Pediatric Society Prize Awarded to that member of the graduating class entering pediatrics who in the opinion of peers and faculty best exemplifies those qualities one looks for in a pediatrician: "A competent, caring, good humored person whom I would want to take care of my children."
-Barbara Hirschman Chaiyachati
+Jacob Alan Weatherly

 The Parker Prize Established in 1914 by bequest from Frank J. Parker, Ph.D.
 1895, M.D.
 1898.
 Awarded annually to the graduating students who, during the course, have shown the best qualifications for a successful physician.
-Thomas Candler Gilliland, Jr., Kai Erik Swenson
+Cortlyn Brown, Adam Joseph Kundishora

 The Perkins Prize Awarded to the student who achieves the highest rank on Step I of the National Board Medical Examination.
-Thomas Candler Gilliland, Jr.
+Kelly Jean Fitzgerald and other organizations that promote understanding of the specialty of Family Medicine.
+Not awarded in 2016.

 Mila Rainof Award The Mila Rainof Award will be given each year to a graduating Yale medical student entering the field of emergency medicine who, like Mila, has contagious enthusiasm for caring for patients, while bringing attention, kindness, and compassion to each interaction.
-Serene I. Chen
+Kenneth Richard Wong

-The Dr. David and Arthur Schuman Award of Excellence in Family Practice Awarded annually to recognize a student or resident in the State of Connecticut for his or her academic excellence and contributions to the Connecticut Academy of Family Physicians and other organizations that promote understanding of the specialty of Family Medicine.
-Not awarded in 2015.
+The Dr. David and Arthur Schuman Award of Excellence in Family Practice Awarded annually to recognize a student or resident in the State of Connecticut for his or her academic excellence and contributions to the Connecticut Academy of Family Physicians

 The Society for Academic Emergency Medicine Award Awarded to the student who has demonstrated excellence in the specialty of emergency medicine.
-Zev Balsen
+Jared H. Sun

 The Leonard Tow Humanism in Medicine Award Supported by the Arnold P. Gold Foundation Established to honor a graduating student who demonstrates the highest standard of compassion and sensitivity in his or her interaction with patients.
-Geoffrey Zhi-Je Liu
+Jacob Alan Weatherly

 Lauren Weinstein Award Established in 1992 in memory of Lauren Weinstein (Yale medical student, 1988-1989).
 Given to a student who displays courage, perseverance, and compassion and has dared to reach for the best in herself or himself.
-Alexander James Kula
+Lise Nadine Tchouta

 The Milton C. Winternitz Prize in Pathology Established in 1950 in honor of Milton Charles Winternitz, honorary M.A.
 1917, Professor of Pathology and Bacteriology, 1917-1925, Anthony N. Brady Professor of Pathology, 1925-1950.
-Susan Elizabeth Combs
+Ezra G. Baraban

-THESIS PRIZES, MAY 2015
+THESIS PRIZES, MAY 2016

 The American Cancer Society Prize Given by the Connecticut Chapter of the American Cancer Society and awarded to a graduating student for an outstanding thesis in the area of cancer.
-Jacob F. Baranoski
+Hannah Elizabeth Dzimitrowicz

 The Association for Academic Surgery-Novartis Research Award Awarded to a graduating student entering a surgical field, who has done outstanding research during medical school.
-James Edward Tooley III
+Andre Michael Samuel

 The Peter F. Curran Prize Established in 1976.
 To be presented to a graduating medical student for an outstanding thesis.
 Peter F. Curran was Professor of Physiology at Yale, 1967 to 1974.
-Dan Ang Gong
+Derek Kai Kong, Michael Saeyoung Oh

 Wilber G. Downs, M.D., M.P.H., Prize for the Outstanding Thesis in International Health Established in 1988 for the best thesis in the area of international health.
-Akash Gupta
+Katherine Rebecca Standish

 The Ferris Prize Established in 1934 and endowed in 1937 by anonymous donors in honor of Harry Burr Ferris, A.A.
 1887, M.D.
 1890.
 Awarded to a graduating student for an outstanding thesis.
-Daniel David Bohl
+Adam Joseph Kundishora